citp/privacy-policy-historical/a/am/ams/amsa.gov.au.md

-> *The following text is extracted and transformed from the amsa.gov.au privacy policy that was archived on 2014-06-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140628023936id_/http%3A//www.amsa.gov.au/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the amsa.gov.au privacy policy that was archived on 2014-12-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141224073512id_/https%3A//www.amsa.gov.au/privacy) for the most accurate reproduction.*

-# AMSA :: Australian Maritime Safety Authority
+# Privacy - Australian Maritime Safety Authority (AMSA)

 ## Condensed Privacy Policy